As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you’ve ever wondered how a moonstone seems to glow, whether or not it’s even natural, or what else is interesting about it, chances are the answer to all your questions lies in the profound process in which it forms.

-However, its geological properties set it apart from these stones and one needs only to perform some simple tests to tell for sure.
+However, its geological properties set it apart from these stones, and one must only perform some simple tests to be sure.

-If you are interested in buying the beautiful moonstones only you can find them by clicking here (Amazon link).
+If you want to buy the beautiful moonstones, you can find them here (Amazon link).

 What is Moonstone?